SmartBear/hiptest-api-documentation/source/includes/_test_execution.md

 --------- | -----------
-build | (JSONAPI Relationship) The build containing your test execution result execution-environment | (JSONAPI Relationship) The execution environment containing your test execution result
+build | (JSONAPI Relationship) The build containing your test execution result execution-environment | (JSONAPI Relationship) The execution environment containing your test execution result step-statuses | (String Array) The status for each individual step

 If a build is provided, the test result will be created into that build.